Agent Simulation Synthetic Data Generation#

 • Before setting up the simulation, ORA requires a navmesh in the stage to spawn agents and control them correctly.
 Learn how to create your navmesh from Navigation Mesh.

 • You can also go to Window > Navigation > NavMesh and turn off Auto Rebake in the NavMesh settings.
-Auto Bake could make robots stuck and turning it off can increase the performance.
+Turning it off can increase the performance.

 6. Modify agent (character, robot) commands as you wish.